Cecil Bothwell: Local politics

 In 2008, Bothwell ran unsuccessfully for the Buncombe County Board of Commissioners, and ran for the Asheville, North Carolina city council in 2009, winning the most votes in the October 6 primary election.
 Bothwell raised more than $19,000 for his council election and ran as a progressive candidate in support of water conservation, government reform, and eliminating capital punishment.
 He stated that he favored the public financing of elections and would support its implementation as a city council member.
 Bothwell had been endorsed by the Asheville Fire Fighters Association.
 Fliers mailed to voters before the election criticized Bothwell for his nontheism.

 Bothwell was elected on November 3, 2009, to the city council after he won the third highest number of votes in the city election.
 Following the election, opponents of Bothwell, including H. K. Edgerton, a former president of the Asheville NAACP, challenged his election because the Constitution of North Carolina does not allow for atheists to hold public office in the state.
 Law experts argued the provision was invalid because the United States Constitution prevents religious tests for public office.
 The Supreme Court of the United States held in Torcaso v.
 Watkins (1961) that such provisions violate the First and Fourteenth Amendments to the U.S. Constitution.
 Bothwell began his service with an affirmation of the oath of office.
 Bothwell was raised as a Presbyterian, became a non-theist by the age of 20, and is a member of the Unitarian Universalist Church.
 He later stated that he believed the question of the existence of a deity was irrelevant to governance and that he believed in the Golden Rule.
 He has also described himself as a "post theist."

 Consequent to the well-publicized challenge to his investiture in office, Bothwell was named the most Courageous Elected Official of 2010 by the American Atheists.
 He became a frequent speaker at humanist, secular and atheist conferences across the U.S., speaking in dozens of cities in 12 states and Washington D.C. in ensuing years.

+In 2011, he announced his intent to challenge blue dog Congressman Heath Shuler in the 2012 Democratic primary.
+When Shuler declined to run for reelection under the new Republican-drawn redistricted maps, Bothwell stayed in the race, coming in second in a three-way primary behind Schuler's chief of staff, Hayden Rogers, who in turn, was defeated by Mark Meadows in the general election.